gpln/help/venue-partner-support/onboarding-next-steps.md

+---
+layout: default
+title: Onboarding Next Steps
+description: Get your venue online and start booking parties in a few easy steps.
+---

 ### 1. Review and sign the GamePlan Marketplace Partner Agreement
 Your GamePlan contact will send an electronic agreement for you to sign.
 If you don't have an agreement yet, please email venues@getgameplan.com.